CoopHive/markdown-converter/README.md

    - **Paragraph Level:**

-     - `para_marker_nvidia_dvd`: Uses the marker library to convert PDFs to markdown and NVIDIA-based embedding for paragraph-marked text.
+     - `para_marker_nvidia_dvd`: Uses the marker library to convert PDFs to markdown and NVIDIA-based chunking for paragraph-marked text.
-     - `para_marker_openai_dvd`: Uses the marker library to convert PDFs to markdown and OpenAI-based embedding for paragraph-marked text.
+     - `para_marker_openai_dvd`: Uses the marker library to convert PDFs to markdown and OpenAI-based chunking for paragraph-marked text.
-     - `para_llm_nvidia_dvd`: Uses the OpenAI model to convert PDFs to markdown and NVIDIA-based embedding for LLM-processed paragraph-marked text.
+     - `para_llm_nvidia_dvd`: Uses the OpenAI model to convert PDFs to markdown and NVIDIA-based chunking for LLM-processed paragraph-marked text.
-     - `para_llm_openai_dvd`: Uses the OpenAI model to convert PDFs to markdown and OpenAI-based embedding for LLM-processed paragraph-marked text.
+     - `para_llm_openai_dvd`: Uses the OpenAI model to convert PDFs to markdown and OpenAI-based chunking for LLM-processed paragraph-marked text.

    - **Sentence Level:**
-     - `sentence_marker_nvidia_dvd`: Uses the marker library to convert PDFs to markdown and NVIDIA-based embedding for sentence-marked text.
+     - `sentence_marker_nvidia_dvd`: Uses the marker library to convert PDFs to markdown and NVIDIA-based chunking for sentence-marked text.
-     - `sentence_marker_openai_dvd`: Uses the marker library to convert PDFs to markdown and OpenAI-based embedding for sentence-marked text.
+     - `sentence_marker_openai_dvd`: Uses the marker library to convert PDFs to markdown and OpenAI-based chunking for sentence-marked text.
-     - `sentence_llm_nvidia_dvd`: Uses the OpenAI model to convert PDFs to markdown and NVIDIA-based embedding for LLM-processed sentence-marked text.
+     - `sentence_llm_nvidia_dvd`: Uses the OpenAI model to convert PDFs to markdown and NVIDIA-based chunking for LLM-processed sentence-marked text.
-     - `sentence_llm_openai_dvd`: Uses the OpenAI model to convert PDFs to markdown and OpenAI-based embedding for LLM-processed sentence-marked text.
+     - `sentence_llm_openai_dvd`: Uses the OpenAI model to convert PDFs to markdown and OpenAI-based chunking for LLM-processed sentence-marked text.

 2. **Processed Papers:**